rust-lang/rfcs/text/0000-cortex-m-targets.md

 5. A linker script that describes the memory layout (Flash, RAM, memory mapped peripherals, etc.) of the target device if building an executable.

-This RFC aims to ease the cross compilation setup by providing a new `rust-core` "component" that can be installed via `rustup` and packages most of the requirements listed above:
+This RFC aims to ease the cross compilation setup by providing a `rust-std` "component" that can be installed via `rustup` and packages most of the requirements listed above:

 - [x] **Target specification file**.
 Writing this file requires not only knowing which processor one wants to compile for but also the many LLVM options that control code generation.
 Furthermore, the